malkato/malkato.github.io/_posts/2025-07-18-SimpleSIEM.md

 *It’s not a huge setup, but it gives me a hands-on way to learn more about the traffic flows around my router and build a simple yet useful traffic analysis system.*

+*Tips: If you are too tired to write things down, just use AI to literature your own thoughts or instructions and paste them here.*

 ### Installation

 *Updating the Linux subsystem for Windows and installing the necessary programs (influxdb, telegraf and grafana)*